hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

 * `nat_ip` - (Optional) The IP address that will be 1:1 mapped to the instance's network ip.
 If not given, one will be generated.

+The `service_account` block supports:

+* `email` - (Optional) The service account e-mail address.
+If not given, the default Google Compute Engine service account is used.

+* `scopes` - (Required) A list of service scopes.
+Both OAuth2 URLs and gcloud short names are supported.

 (DEPRECATED) The `network` block supports:

 * `source` - (Required) The name of the network to attach this interface to.

 * `address` - (Optional) The IP address of a reserved IP address to assign to this interface.

-The `service_account` block supports:

-* `scopes` - (Required) A list of service scopes.
-Both OAuth2 URLs and gcloud short names are supported.

 The `scheduling` block supports: